MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/troubleshoot-paginated-reports-execution-issues.md

 When you're viewing paginated reports in the Power BI service, sessions may time out, presenting you with a "Your session has expired" notification.
 The session will time out after 10 minutes of inactivity, or earlier when the device is locked or inactive.

-## Why do I get a "Error communicating with Analysis Service" message?
+## Why do I get an "Error communicating with Analysis Service" message?

 Paginated reports time out after 600 seconds when using a Power BI DirectQuery dataset as a source.
 After 600 seconds, you receive this error: